sithmel/sistema/README.md

 ## ResourceDependencies and context

 In the previous example we opened a database connection every time we needed a dbConnection.
-Dependencies like that should behave like _resources_: they are created once, used as many times as needed and then disposed (for example closing the database connection).
+Dependencies like that should behave like _resources_: they are created once, used as many times as needed and then disposed (closing a database connection, for example).
 We call them _ResourceDependencies_:

 ```js